eclipse-kura/kura/docs/references/rest-apis/rest-identity-api-v2.md

 #### Update Identity

 - Description: This method allows to update an existing identity in the system.
+New passwords must respect the [requirements enforced by the IdentityService](/gateway-configuration/authentication-and-authorization/#identities).
 - Method: PUT
 - API PATH: `services/identity/v2/identities`